 Film students are based in Creative Edge, a state-of-the-art £17million building offering highly contemporary suites of outstanding facilities for the Department of English and Creative Arts.

-Key features include TV studios with broadcast capacity and full production capabilities, recording studios, sound-editing suites, animation studios, photographic studio, radio studio and multimedia laboratory.
+As a student on this film degree, you can expect to use camera, sound and lighting equipment appropriate to your study level.
 Our innovative resources are designed to ensure you gain practical experience to a professional standard.
 Dedicated support in the use of all creative media facilities is available through our Media Development Team.

 Where you'll study